The Party

 Communist Youth League

-Note: The Communist Youth League is fertile recruiting ground for future Party Leaders, and strongly associated with Hu Jintao, a former Head of CYL.
+Note: The Communist Youth League was previously fertile recruiting ground for future Party Leaders, but its influence has waned and in 2016 became subject to shrinkage and controls.

 Trade Unions